furetosan/bitters/readme.md

 Bitters
 =======

-Bitters is a simple-as-possible blogging platform built with Node.js, in the spirit of Livejournal.
+Bitters is a simple-as-possible blogging platform built with Node.js, in the style of Livejournal.

 > Because if you were angsty in 1999, you're bitter now.